Venta-HQ/backend/test/helpers/README.md

-# Test Helpers
+# Test Utilities

-This directory contains a simplified, unified test helper system that provides everything you need for testing in one place.
+This directory contains a unified test helper system that provides everything you need for testing in one place.

 ## 📁 Structure

 ```
 test/helpers/
 ├── test-utils.ts         # Everything you need in one file
-├── TEST_UTILS.md         # Test utilities documentation
-├── MIGRATION_GUIDE.md    # Migration guide from old system
-└── README.md             # This file
+└── README.md             # This comprehensive guide
 ```

 ## 🚀 Quick Start